ap29600/dama-rs/README.md

   "select": "initial command",
   "on_update": "update command" }}
 ```

+All widgets additionally accept the `css` field, which should be a string containing valid css code.
+Properties set this way are not inherited, so this is more for precision/tweaking the appearance of
+single widgets.

 A toplevel `Notebook` is implicitly added as a container for your pages. page names are handled
 by reading the label of a top-level box, and user-defined Notebooks also behave this way.